Welcome to the Prader-Willi Syndrome Association of New Zealand

 Feb 2024 – Request for Review of Scoliosis Screening

-Following concerns about late diagnosis of scoliosis in some patients with PWS, we sought the advice of international expert Dr Harold van Bosse, and wrote to New Zealand’s orthopaedic, endocrine and paediatric groups to request a review of screening practice and suggesting the implementation of a radiographic screening programme for patients with PWS in New Zealand similar to that described by Dr van Bosse.
+Due to concerns about late diagnosis of scoliosis in some patients with PWS, we sought the advice of international expert Dr Harold van Bosse, and wrote to New Zealand’s orthopaedic, endocrine and paediatric groups to request a review of screening practice.
+We suggested the implementation of a radiographic screening programme for patients with PWS, similar to that described by Dr van Bosse.

 PWSA(NZ) letter re. scoliosis screening